JonClayton/phase-0/week-6/bingo.md

 You can see (or better, copy so you can run) the Ruby file at this [link](https://github.com/JonClayton/phase-0/blob/master/week-6/bingo_solo_challenge_solution.rb)

 Here's the refactored solution.
 It's pretty cool since not only does it set up a random correct board (numbers in the right columns, no numbers repeating), but it plays a game, checking for victory, and shows the initial and final board along with all the moves and celebrations when the player has a particular number and when the player wins the game.
+I've also introduced competition against as many computer players with separate boards as the player would like, and an option to replay the game.

 ```ruby
 class BingoBoard